weiliansong/CS463/README.md

 root of the project folder, `stats_WalkSAT/`, `stats_Genetic/` and `stats_DPLL/`.
-Each folder represents the method of choice, and within each folder will be a bunch of CSVs, whose names will be the names of the CNF formula and within each contains runtime and fitness information.
+Each folder represents the method of choice, and within each folder will be a bunch of CSVs, whose names will be the names of the CNF formula and within each contains runtime and fitness information for the specified formula.

 Once the three folders are somewhat populated, you can visualize the data you collected by running `python visualize.py`, in which 6 plots will be created,